oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Minimap2 is a fast sequence mapping and alignment program that can find overlaps between long noisy reads, or map long reads or their assemblies to a reference genome optionally with detailed alignment (i.e. CIGAR).
-At present, it works efficiently with query sequences from a few kilobases to ~100 megabases in length at an error rate ~15%.
+Minimap2 is a fast sequence mapping and alignmentprogram that can find overlaps between long noisy reads, or map longreads or their assemblies to a reference genome optionally with detailedalignment (i.e. CIGAR).
+At present, it works efficiently with querysequences from a few kilobases to ~100 megabases in length at an errorrate ~15%.
 Minimap2 outputs in the PAF or the SAM format.
-On limited test data sets, minimap2 is over 20 times faster than most other long-read aligners.
-It will replace BWA-MEM for long reads and contig alignment.
+On limitedtest data sets, minimap2 is over 20 times faster than most otherlong-read aligners.
+It will replace BWA-MEM for long reads and contigalignment.

-**URL**
+**More Information**

 https://github.com/lh3/minimap2